 4. Price for Real Estate Searches

-This is another aspect of strategic pricing to get the best price in Cincinnati, Dayton, Columbus, and Cleveland.
+This is another aspect of strategic pricing to get the best price in Cincinnati and Dayton.
 It involves ensuring that your price falls within buyers’ search parameters.

 Most buyers will describe to their agent what they’re looking for in general terms – for example, three bedrooms, two baths, large backyard.
 They will also usually indicate a preferred price range, say, between $100,000 and $150,000.
 So if you’re aiming at that market, you want to make sure you price within the specified range so that your home shows up in online searches.
 If, for example, you set your price at $155,000, that wouldn’t be within the search parameters, and you’d miss out on those potential buyers.